Forbidding the subdivided claw as a subgraph or a minor: . numbers, pathwidth, and growth constants

+If $T$ is a proper subtree of $Y$ then the growth constant of $T$-minor-free graphs is easily determined.
+Bernardi, Noy, and Welsh point out that the growth constant of $P_k$-minor-free graphs is $0$ for any fixed $k$, so we only need to consider $T = K_{1,3}$, $Y_1$, or $Y_2$.
+The $K_{1,3}$-minor-free graphs include paths, of which there are $n!/2$ on $n$ vertices, so the growth constant for $K_{1,3}$-minor-free graphs is at least $1$.
+By \cref{thm:forbidY2} the connected $Y_2$-minor-free graphs with $n$ vertices are obtained from a graph of order at most $5$ by cloning leaves ($O(5^n)$ graphs), paths ($n!/2$ graphs), cycles ($(n-1)!/2$ graphs), stars ($n$ graphs), or spiked $K_{1,1,t}$ or spiked $K_{2,t}$ or $\TS$ graphs ($O(n^2 n!)$ graphs).
+Thus, the total number of connected $n$-vertex $Y_2$-minor-free graphs is $O(n^2 n!)$ and the growth constant is at most $1$.
+Since $K_{1,3} \subseteq Y_1 \subseteq Y_2$, the growth constant for all of $K_{1,3}$-, $Y_1$-, and $Y_2$-minor-free graphs is $1$.

 For $Y$-minor-free graphs the results of Bernardi, Noy, and Welsh give a lower bound on the growth constant.
-One of the classes that they investigate is the class of \emph{thick caterpillars}, which are caterpillars where for each edge of the spine we can add one vertex adjacent to both of its ends (forming a triangle).
-The growth constant of thick caterpillars is the inverse of the positive solution of $(z + z^2)\exp(z) = 1$, which is $\delta\approx 2.25159$.
-Thick caterpillars are a type of spiked strand, and hence $Y$-minor-free, so the growth constant of $Y$-minor-free graphs must be at least $\delta$.
+They consider \emph{thick caterpillars}, which are caterpillars where for each edge of the spine we can optionally add one vertex adjacent to both of its ends (forming a triangle), and show that their growth constant $\delta$ is approximately $2.251\,59$.
+Thick caterpillars are spiked strands, so the growth constant of $Y$-minor-free graphs is at least $\delta$.
+We determine the exact growth constant.